 The building had been vacant for a few years when this photo was made, the paper having moved to cheaper and leaner facilities.
 It has since been repurposed as police headquarters.

-• Precisionism, a roughly century-old modernist American art movement related to cubism, is a strong influence on my work.
+• Precisionism, a roughly century-old modernist American art movement related to cubism, is a strong influence here.
 Its practitioners included Joseph Stella, Georgia O’Keeffe, and Charles Demuth.
 Paul Strand was probably the most prominent precisionist photographer.

 Precisionism is concerned with structure and geometry as well as the relationship between humans, machines, and the industrial landscape.